Timberborn: Windmill Guide – Output, Setup, and Best Uses

 Advertisement

 In gameplay terms, the Windmill converts wind into mechanical power for your network.
-The important catch is that it does not behave like a water wheel, where placement and water conditions are the main puzzle.
-Windmills are driven by the current wind level, and current community documentation says map placement does not change their output.
-That runs against player intuition, because many strategy games train you to expect hills, ridgelines, and exposed plateaus to be better.
-In Timberborn’s current behavior, that is not the case, even if part of the community wishes it were.
+The important catch is that it does not behave like a water wheel, where placement and water conditions are the whole puzzle.
+Windmills are driven purely by the current wind level, and map placement does not change their output.
+That runs against the instinct most strategy games train, where ridgelines and exposed plateaus reward you.
+In Timberborn, altitude does nothing for wind power.

 Advertisement

-Since current community guidance says location does not affect Windmill output, placement is mostly about safety, footprint, and grid logistics, not about chasing a better wind score.
-That makes the usual “put turbines on the highest hill” instinct mostly cosmetic in Timberborn right now.
-Build on high ground if it keeps the structure safe and keeps land use tidy, not because you expect extra horsepower from altitude.
+Because location does not affect output, placement is about safety, footprint, and grid logistics, not chasing a better wind score.
+The “put turbines on the highest hill” instinct is cosmetic here.
+Build on high ground only when it keeps the structure safe and the land tidy, not for extra horsepower.

-The major placement rule is much more important: flooding disables windmills.
-That means low ground near rivers, channels, reservoirs, floodgate experiments, or any area that routinely gets wet is a bad long-term home for wind infrastructure.
-Even if the tile is dry most of the time, occasional flooding turns your “backup” power into dead weight at exactly the wrong moment.
-When players lose trust in wind, it is often because they stacked several risks together: variable wind on top of flood exposure on top of no stored power.
+The placement rule that actually matters: flooding disables windmills.
+Low ground near rivers, channels, reservoirs, or any area that routinely gets wet is a bad long-term home for wind infrastructure.
+Even a tile that is dry most of the time turns your “backup” into dead weight the moment it floods.
+Players lose trust in wind when they stack risks together: variable wind on flood-exposed ground with no stored power.

-• It stays dry in both normal flow and bad flood management.
+• It stays dry in normal flow and in bad flood management alike.

-• It is easy to connect into the main power network with shafts.
+• It connects easily into the main power network with shafts.

-• It does not consume premium building space needed for farms, housing, or critical waterworks.
+• It does not eat premium space needed for farms, housing, or critical waterworks.

-If a hilltop gives you those three advantages, it is a good spot.
-If a flat terrace beside your industrial core gives you those three advantages, that is also a good spot.
-The “best” location is the one that reduces risk and wiring headaches, not the one that looks most exposed to the breeze.
+A hilltop that gives you those three is a good spot.
+A flat terrace beside your industrial core that gives you those three is equally good.
+The best location is the one that reduces flood risk and wiring headaches, not the one most exposed to the breeze.

 FinalBoss // Gear